 If it is not already displayed, select your desired project from the Projects menu in the navigation bar.

-If the Database Deployments page is not already displayed, click Databases in the sidebar.
+If the Database Deployments page is not already displayed, click Database in the sidebar.

 The Binary Import and Export Tools section of the